jlannoy/weblithq/README.md

 ## Roadmap

-The current status of the project is a **Preview Release**.
-Several *existing* code parts of the original Weblith project must still be migrated.

-1. *Extensive documentation* : Each Weblith concept should be documented appart with more details and configuration properties.
-1. *UI components documentation* : The goal is to analyze the relavance of `Storybook` - allowing serverside components since last version - for showcasing all Weblith UI components.
+Missing features or implementations:
+1. Session scope encryption
+1. UI components documentation + showcase

+## Original project

+There are some features that could still be bringed back from the original project.
+Like:
-1. *Router* : In the original project, there is a central Router allowing for example reverse routing in templates.
+1. *Router* : Central Router allowing for example reverse routing in templates.
-1. *Multitenancy* : domain management + dynamic tenant configuration
+1. *TenantConfiguration* : dynamic tenant configuration
-1. *Unit tests* : a lot of unit tests must still be reused
+1. *Flyway tenants* : classes allowing migrations regarding configured tenants